Skip Breadcrumb Links

 Use formatting tools such as bold and bullets to make important information stand out.

-You may wish to save your résumé in PDF so that formatting will be consistent and employers will be able to open the document without difficulty.
+It's good to send a resume through as a PDF so that employers will be able to open the document without difficulty

 - Are a recent graduate

 - Are changing careers

 This is an example of a Canadian-style functional résumé: